 These tanks show off some small but complex fish who have adapted to survive in a variety of water types.

-Bodies of brackish water can be found all over the world from the cold river waters in Canada to the lakes of Nigeria.
-In Scotland the biggest brackish environment can be found in Loch Stennes in Orkney but the largest brackish environment is the Black Sea.
-The Black Sea’s deep waters do not mix with the upper layers of water that receive oxygen from the atmosphere.
-As a result, over 90% of the deeper Black Sea volume is anoxic water.
-This has allowed ancient shipwrecks to remain preserved on the seabed.
+Bodies of brackish water can be found all over the world, from the cold river waters of Canada to the lakes of Nigeria.
+In Scotland, Loch Stennes in Orkney is the biggest brackish environment.
+You may be surprised to learn that some of the world’s seas are actually classified as brackish water – this includes the Black Sea.
+What’s more, the Black Sea’s deep waters don’t mix with the upper layers of water that receive oxygen from the atmosphere.
+This means that over 90% of the deeper areas of the Black Sea is anoxic water, which means no oxygen and is the reason why ancient shipwrecks remain preserved.

 Current Water Temp25°C / 77°F

 Climate / Biome